SonarSource/gh-action-lt-backlog/docs/github.md

 # GitHub Actions params fetching

-For multiple of these actions, you need to get the column_id for parameters.
+For multiple of these actions, you need to get the value for the `column-id` parameter.
 Here are the instructions on how to retrieve them.

 ## Projects (classic)